eawww/MeetHooks/Outline.md

 ### History

-On October 25th, 2018, The React team posted [an RFC](https://github.com/reactjs/rfcs/pull/68) called 'RFC: React Hooks #68' which proposed a system for using state, and other features previously exclusive to 'class' components, in functional components.
-The next day, it was announced at React Conf.
-After months of enthusiastic feedback from developers, exactly 3 months ago (prior to when this talk was given), Hooks became an official part of React on Feb 6, 2019 in React [16.8.0](https://github.com/facebook/react/releases/tag/v16.8.0).

 ### History/Rationale

 The `class` model for writing React components is a long and storied tradition.
 For six years, classes have been the de facto solution for implementing stateful logic within components but they can quickly become large and confusing when related code has to be spread across multiple lifecycle methods, each with bits and pieces of unrelated logic within them.
 By themselves, classes have created a marvelous way for us to cook up big ol' bowls of spaghetti code, which sounds delicious... but it's not when you're the one who has to eat it. 🍝